facebookresearch/InterWild/README.md

 <img src="assets/HIC.png" width="600" height="100">
 </p>
 <p align="center">
-The test results on HIC.
+The test results on HIC from a cehckpoint trained on IH26M (H+M) + MSCOCO.
 </p>

 ## Reference
 ```
-@InProceedings{Moon_2023_CVPR_InterWild,
+@inproceedings{moon2023interwild,
 author = {Moon, Gyeongsik},
-title = {Bringing Inputs to Shared Domains for 3D Interacting Hands Recovery in the Wild},
+title = {Bringing Inputs to Shared Domains for {3D} Interacting Hands Recovery in the Wild},
-booktitle = {The IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
+booktitle = {CVPR},
 year = {2023}
+}

+@inproceedings{moon2023reinterhand,
+  title     = {A Dataset of Relighted {3D} Interacting Hands},
+  author    = {Moon, Gyeongsik and Saito, Shunsuke and Xu, Weipeng and Joshi, Rohan and Buffalini, Julia and Bellan, Harley and Rosen, Nicholas and Richardson, Jesse and Mize Mallorie and Bree, Philippe and Simon, Tomas and Peng, Bo and Garg, Shubham and McPhail, Kevyn and Shiratori, Takaaki},
+  booktitle = {NeurIPS Track on Datasets and Benchmarks},
+  year      = {2023},
 }
 ```

 ## License